zartrade/policies/source/sections/24-hipaa_mapping_to_datica_controls.md

 # 24. HIPAA Mappings to Datica Controls

 Through the use of Datica, Shape Software inherits compliance on HIPAA provisions.
-While we have our own corresponding policies, we lean on Datica's infrastructure expertise.

 Below is a list of HIPAA Safeguards and Requirements and the Datica controls in place to meet those.

 | **Administrative Controls** HIPAA Rule | Datica Control
 --- | ---